 While laws and statistics have changed over time, IRS-CI’s high conviction rates have remained consistent, signaling serious danger for taxpayers who are facing fraud allegations.
 Even an initially civil tax audit can lead to an IRS criminal investigation if there are indicators of fraud, such as unfiled returns, multiple delinquent filings, improperly claimed tax credits, fictitious dependents, falsely inflated deductions, or other red flags for tax evasion.

 If you have been selected for an IRS tax audit, or if you believe that you are in danger of being charged with tax fraud, it is critical to seek skilled legal help right away.
-With over 20 years of experience, including more than a decade of public auditing experience, the Tax Law Office of David W. Klasing provides strategic audit, appeals, and criminal tax defense representation throughout Northern and Southern California.
+With over 20 years of combined experience, including more than a decade of public auditing experience, the Tax Law Office of David W. Klasing provides strategic audit, appeals, and criminal tax defense representation throughout Northern and Southern California.
 To set up a reduced-rate consultation, contact us online today, or call (800) 681-1295.

 Here is a link to our YouTube channel: click here!